 The Ice Cream on the Paddle Made for a Yummy Breakfast!

-Pour coconut milk into glass measuring cup to equal 1/3 cup.
+- Pour a little of the coconut milk into a glass measuring cup, to equal 1/3 cup.
 Heat in microwave for 20 seconds.
 Whisk in cocoa powder.
 Set aside.

 - Add remaining coconut milk, maple syrup, bananas, sea salt, and, last, the cocoa-coconut milk mixture to the blender.
 (Or you may add ingredients to a large bowl and mix using a hand mixer.)

 - Blend about a minute or until all ingredients are fully incorporated.

 - Pour into already frozen ice cream tub of ice cream maker.
 Churn for about 20 to 25 minutes.

 - Eat immediately as soft-serve ice cream or freeze an additional amount of time in your freezer if you want a really firm ice cream.